 Project Description and Location

-Annual rental payments are payable on the Filley Leases and the Serafine Lease.
-In addition, royalties are payable on those leases based upon gross revenue derived from power plants or from the sale of electricity.
-Royalties are also payable on those leases based upon the gross proceeds received by WGPI from any sale of extractable minerals or from utilizing hot water, steam or thermal energy for purposes other than electrical power generation.
-The current royalty terms are as follows:
+Annual rental payments are payable on each lease or have been prepaid.
+Royalties are payable on each geothermal lease based upon gross revenue derived from the sale of electricity.
+Royalties are also payable based upon the gross proceeds received by the Company from any sale of extractable minerals or from utilizing hot water, steam, or thermal energy for purposes other than power generation.
+The pertinent royalty to be paid to the geothermal interest owners are: Four percent (4%) of the proceeds from the sale of electric power, two percent (2%) of the proceeds from the sale of by-products, and (10%) of the proceeds from the sale of steam or other geothermal resources.

 Accessibility, Climate, Local Resources, Infrastructure and Physiography